-Nowadays, the status of HER2 can be influenced easier due to the combination of neoadjuvant chemotherapy and HER2-targeted therapy.
-Therefore, verification procedures should be routinely performed pre- and post-NACT.
+Nowadays, the status of HER2 can easily be influenced due to the combination of NACT and HER2-targeted therapy.
+Therefore, verification procedures should routinely be performed pre- and post-NACT.
 The decision whether or not to administer HER2-targeted therapy or endocrine therapy is largely based on the result.
-And the estimation of rates of recurrence and outcome can be affected as well.
-We expect the patient in this report benefit from the use of Trastuzumab and Pertuzumab in the days to come.
+The estimation of rates of recurrence and outcome can also be affected.
+We expect the patient in this report to benefit from the use of trastuzumab and pertuzumab in the days to come.

-In conclusion, the conversion of the status of biomarkers encompassing ER, PR, HER2 and Ki-67 should be attached importance to.
-We recommend to reassess the biomarkers’ status after NACT especially in luminal subtypes.

 CONCLUSION

-The conversion of the status of biomarkers encompassing ER, PR, HER2 and Ki-67 should be attached importance to.
-We recommend to reassess the biomarkers’ status after NACT especially in luminal subtypes.
+The conversion of the status of biomarkers including ER, PR, HER2 and Ki-67 is important.
+Reassessment of the status of these biomarkers after NACT is recommended, especially in patients with luminal subtypes.

 REFERENCES